itashia/itashia/README.md

 - Music, movies, and engaging podcasts, especially Jadi’s podcasts
 - Love keyboard freedom and a strong advocate for software freedom
 - A huge fan of Linux
+- A deep love for mathematics
+- Cycling, the sound of my keyboard, and cooking
+- I love my friends

 ### 🌱 Currently Learning
 - Anything that comes my way!